Affinity chromatography: the principles

 Affinity tag applications

-While the term "affinity chromatography" implies that the protein of interest is being purified via the protein affinity tag, there are a number of applications that can be done in addition to purificaton.
+While the term "affinity chromatography" implies that the protein of interest is being purified via the affinity tag, there are a number of applications that can be done in addition to purificaton.
 These include:

-- Detection: Specific antibodies are available for most affinity tags, so that tagged proteins can be detected in Western Blots, via immunostaining, in ELISA assays or other antibody-based applications.
+Detection: Specific antibodies are available for most affinity tags, so that tagged proteins can be detected in Western Blots, via immunostaining, in ELISA assays or other antibody-based applications.

-- Immobilization: Affinity tags can be used to immobilize tagged proteins, e.g. on surface plasmon resonance chips, on ELISA plates or other surfaces.
+Immobilization: Affinity tags can be used to immobilize tagged proteins, e.g. on surface plasmon resonance chips, on ELISA plates or other surfaces.
 The immobilized proteins can then be assessed e.g. for their ligand binding kinetics.

-- Pulldown: Affinity-tagged proteins can be pulled down from complex solutions e.g. via affinity magnetic beads.
+Pulldown: Affinity-tagged proteins can be pulled down from complex solutions e.g. via affinity magnetic beads.
 They can also be immobilized via affinity beads and used to pull down interaction partners from complex mixtures, such as cell lysates.

-Different affinity chromatography applications in the lab
+Affinity chromatography methods in the lab

 Magnetic Beads

-Fast protein liquid chromatography (FPLC)
+FPLC - Fast protein liquid chromatography

 Drip columns